JavadTorabiKh/StellarChainAnalysis/README.md

 ## Contact

-If you have any questions or suggestions regarding this project, feel free to contact us at (Gmail :j.2528840@gmail.com).
+If you have any questions or suggestions regarding this project, feel free to contact us at [j.2528840@gmail.com](j.2528840@gmail.com).

 Happy analyzing! 🚀